Coupled Recurrent Models for Polyphonic Music Composition: Dataset and Evaluation

 { }

-We contrast this dataset and its Humdrum encoding with the MIDI encoded datasets used by most of the works we have discussed in this paper (a notable exception is \cite{lavrenko2003}, who used data derived from the same KernScores collection consided here).
-MIDI is an operational format in the sense that it consists of a stream of instructions that describe a musical performance.
-Indeed it was designed as a protocol for communicating digital performances, rather than digital scores.
-For example, it cannot explicitly represent concepts such as quarter-notes or eighth-notes or rests, only notes of a certain duration or the absense of notes.
-Heuristics are necessary to display a MIDI file as a visual score and, if the MIDI wasn't prepared specifically for this purpose, these heuristics are liable to fail badly.
-For example, a MIDI file might encode ``stacatto'' articulations by shortening the length of certain notes; the heuristics to determine the value of a note (quarter-note, eighth-note, etc.) based on its length become exceedingly complicated in such cases.
+We contrast this dataset's Humdrum encoding with the MIDI encoded datasets used by most works discussed in this paper.\footnote{A notable exception is \cite{lavrenko2003}, which uses data derived from the KernScores collection considered here.} MIDI was designed as a protocol for communicating digital performances, rather than digital scores.
+This is exemplified by the MAPS \cite{emiya2010} and MAESTRO \cite{hawthorne2018} datasets, which consist of symbolic MIDI data aligned to expressive performances.
+While this data is symbolic, it cannot be interpreted as scores because it is unaligned to a grid of beats and does not encode note-values (quarter-note, eighth-note, etc).
+Some MIDI datasets are aligned to a grid of beats, for example MusicNet \cite{thickstun2017}.
+But heuristics are still necessary to interpret this data as visual scores.
+For example, many MIDI files encode ``staccatto'' articulations by shortening the length of notes, thwarting simple rules that identify note-values based on length.

 { }